“This post may contain affiliate links. Please read my disclosure for more info.

 Have you ever thought about the idea of having a blog but never followed through because:

-You don’t know how to get your own website.
+- You don’t know how to create a website.

 Any of these reasons sound familiar?

 I’ve thought of every one of them.
 In fact, you can toss around ideas to improve your own situation for years without doing anything.

 I’ll show you here, how to get your own blog up and running in about 20 minutes.
 You’ll be able to jump right in and start working on it without pouring through some boring manual.
 And it’ll cost you probably less than you spend on coffee.

 Why is Blogging Such a Great Opportunity?

 - First, it’s one of the few things you can do that has a very low cost to start, and a very large earning potential.

 - There’s essentially no training you need to do to begin.
 What convinced me was seeing how many bloggers who started less than two years ago, and were earning well into five-figures – per month.
 And each one says they were a complete novice when they started.